cyfrost/install-gnome-extensions/README.md

 `./install_gnome_extensions.sh --enable 6 8 19`

-This example will install extensions with IDs [6](https://extensions.gnome.org/extension/6/applications-menu/), [8](https://extensions.gnome.org/extension/8/places-status-indicator/), [19](https://extensions.gnome.org/extension/19/user-themes/).
+This example will install extensions with IDs [6](https://extensions.gnome.org/extension/6/applications-menu/), [8](https://extensions.gnome.org/extension/8/places-status-indicator/), [19](https://extensions.gnome.org/extension/19/user-themes/) and enable them.

+The default behviour is to only download and install said extensions but enabling them is left to the user's choice.
+It is possible to auto-enable extensions during install time by passing the `--enable` flag (Recommended).

+For more options, run `./install_gnome_extensions.sh --help` to see the command options.

-### 4. Enabling installed extensions
+### 4. (Optional) Manually Enabling/Disabling Installed Extensions

+This step is optional.
+By default, the script only downloads and installs extensions but does not enable them unless you've specified the`--enable` flag (Recommended) when running the script.

-Now, you would want to enable the installed extensions.
-You can do so by using the [GNOME Tweak Tool app](https://linuxconfig.org/how-to-install-tweak-tool-on-ubuntu-18-04-bionic-beaver-linux) with relative ease.
+But, if you want to manually enable/disable select extensions, you can do so by using the [GNOME Tweak Tool app](https://linuxconfig.org/how-to-install-tweak-tool-on-ubuntu-18-04-bionic-beaver-linux) with relative ease.

 For Ubuntu: `sudo apt install -y gnome-tweak-tool && gnome-tweaks`